thinhngo-x/polyomino-tilings/README.md

 ### 18/01 commented by Thinh

 I'll add a method to generate the general test case (X has n elements, C has k elements) later.

+### 20/01 commented by Thinh

+Modified method ExactCover.solve so that it can deal with set of a generic type.